Lion: In Asia

 The last refuge of the Asiatic lion population is the 1412 km2 Gir National Park and surrounding areas in the region of Saurashtra or Kathiawar Peninsula in Gujarat State, India.
 The population has risen from approximately 180 lions in 1974 to about 400 in 2010.
 It is geographically isolated, which can lead to inbreeding and reduced genetic diversity.
 Since 2008, the Asiatic lion has been listed as Endangered on the IUCN Red List.
 By 2015, the population had grown to 523 individuals inhabiting an area of 7000 km2 in Saurashtra.
-The Asiatic Lion Census conducted in 2017 recorded about 650 individuals.
+In 2017, about 650 individuals were recorded during the Asiatic Lion Census.

-The presence of numerous human habitations close to the National Park results in conflict between lions, local people and their livestock.
+The presence of numerous human settlements close to Gir National Park resulted in conflict between lions, local people and their livestock.
 Some consider the presence of lions a benefit, as they keep populations of crop damaging herbivores in check.
-The establishment of a second, independent Asiatic lion population in Kuno Wildlife Sanctuary, located in Madhya Pradesh was planned but in 2017, the Asiatic Lion Reintroduction Project seemed unlikely to be implemented.

 Captive breeding

 Lions imported to Europe before the middle of the 19th century were possibly foremost Barbary lions from North Africa, or Cape lions from Southern Africa.
 Another 11 animals thought to be Barbary lions kept in Addis Ababa Zoo are descendants of animals owned by Emperor Haile Selassie.
 WildLink International in collaboration with Oxford University launched an ambitious International Barbary Lion Project with the aim of identifying and breeding Barbary lions in captivity for eventual reintroduction into a national park in the Atlas Mountains of Morocco.
 However, a genetic analysis showed that the captive lions at Addis Ababa Zoo were not Barbary lions, but rather closely related to wild lions in Chad and Cameroon.

 In 1982, the Association of Zoos and Aquariums started a Species Survival Plan for the Asiatic lion to increase its chances of survival.
 In 1987, it was found that most lions in North American zoos were hybrids between African and Asiatic lions.
 Breeding programs need to note origins of the participating animals to avoid cross-breeding different subspecies and thus reducing their conservation value.
 Captive breeding of lions was halted to eliminate individuals of unknown origin and pedigree.
 Wild-born lions were imported to American zoos from Africa between 1989 and 1995.
 Breeding was continued in 1998 in the frame of an African lion Species Survival Plan.

 About 77% of the captive lions registered in the International Species Information System in 2006 were of unknown origin; these animals might have carried genes that are extinct in the wild and may therefore be important to the maintenance of the overall genetic variability of the lion.